pbradshawusc/NavGrid/README.md

 * `viewDidResignActive()`

 These four functions are used in place of view will/did appear/disappear.
 Since the view controllers are not being presented traditionally, these functions are used to communicate when each view controller will appear or disappear.

+The grid is set to default to an aligned grid pattern.
+If you would like to switch to a disaligned pattern (rows independent from each other), you may do so by calling `ngncSetRowsAligned(true, animated: Bool)`.
+This can be called at any time to alternate between aligned and disaligned rows (*Note that when switching to an aligned grid, the offset alignment of your view controllers will be lost, even when switching back to a disaligned pattern*).
+Disalignment for columns is a feature that will be coming in a future release soon!
+(Allowing for multiple side-by-side vertical scrolls).

 Optionally, override the following functions to determine the behavior of the navigation buttons on the left and right of the navigation bar:
 * `ngncLeftButtonTouchDownInside()`